slippyex/data-guardian/README.md

 #### Parameters

 - `data` (T): The data structure containing potential sensitive information.
 It could be an object, array, Map, Set, etc.
-- `options` (Object, optional): A set of configurations for the masking process, similar to the `maskString` function.
+- `options` (Partial<IMaskDataOptions>, optional): A set of configurations for the masking process, similar to the `maskString` function.
 Additionally, it uses the `keyCheck` function to decide if an object's key should have its value masked, based on the key name.

 #### Return value

 - (T): A new data structure with the same type as the input, containing masked sensitive content.
 If `immutable` is false, it alters the original data; otherwise, it returns a new instance.

 These functions are generic and designed to handle various types of data structures, ensuring sensitive information is adequately masked while retaining the original data format and type.

+### `maskArguments(func: (...args: any[]) => any, options?: Partial<IMaskOptions>): (...args: any[]) => any`

+Wraps a function and masks sensitive information within the arguments passed to it, based on the provided options.
+This is particularly useful for logging or monitoring systems where function arguments may contain sensitive data.

+#### Parameters

+- `func` (Function): The original function that will be called with the masked arguments.
+This function takes any number of arguments and can return any type of data.
+- `options` (Partial<IMaskDataOptions>, optional): A set of configurations for the masking process.

+#### Return value

+- (Function): A new function that takes the same parameters as the original one.
+When this function is called, it masks the arguments as per the specified options and then calls the original function with these masked arguments.
+The return value of this new function is the same as that of the original function.

+The `maskArguments` function is essential for scenarios where sensitive information might be passed to functions that log, transmit, or manipulate this data in ways that could lead to exposure.
+By masking arguments automatically, this method helps maintain data privacy and security without requiring significant changes to existing codebases.

 ## ⚠️ Disclaimer